 Preme means “in ecstatic love.”
-The author of Sri Caitanya-caritamrta, Sri Krsnadasa Kaviraja Gosvami, following Srila Rupa Gosvami, has explained that there are different stages in bhakti and that the highest goal of attainment is prema, prema-bhakti—pure love for Godhead.
-Nityananda Prabhu is an incarnation of Balarama, who is the first expansion of Krsna, and so we may say that Nityananda Prabhu is the first expansion of Sri Caitanya Mahaprabhu.
-Like Caitanya Mahaprabhu, Nityananda Prabhu also feels ecstatic love and is intoxicated by such love.
+Following Srila Rupa Gosvami, the author of Sri Caitanya-caritamrta, Sri Krsnadasa Kaviraja Gosvami, has explained that there are different stages in bhakti and that the highest goal of attainment is prema-bhakti—pure love of Godhead.
+Nityananda Prabhu is an incarnation of Balarama, who is the first expansion of Krishna, and so we may say that Nityananda Prabhu is the first expansion of Sri Chaitanya Mahaprabhu.
+And like Chaitanya Mahaprabhu, Nityananda Prabhu also feels ecstatic love and is intoxicated by such love.

 How will they be delivered?
 That is explained by Narottama dasa Thakura: